toddwhitehead/retro-devops/retro-devops-website/website/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-modern-business/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/modern-business/).
+[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-modern-business/issues) here on GitHub or leave a comment on the [template overview page at Retro DevOps](http://startbootstrap.com/template-overviews/modern-business/).

 ## About

-Start Bootstrap is an open source library of free Bootstrap templates and themes.
-All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.
+Retro DevOps is an open source library of free Bootstrap templates and themes.
+All of the free templates and themes on Retro DevOps are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 * https://startbootstrap.com
 * https://twitter.com/SBootstrap

-Start Bootstrap was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).
+Retro DevOps was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).

 * http://davidmiller.io
 * https://twitter.com/davidmillerskt
 * https://github.com/davidtmiller

-Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).
+Retro DevOps is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

 ## Copyright and License